hanjookim/GettingandCleaningData/codebook.md

 Transformations
 1.merge train and test data
 2.associate colomn description basing on features.txt
-3.subset data and keep only mean and standard deviation measurement refering to the colomn names 4.clean colomn names : capital leters for Mean and Std, remove special characters as ( ' - 5.associate IDs of activities by merging  test/y_test.txt  and  train/y_train.txt
-6.read  activity_labels.txt  to associate for each activity ID an activity label 7.merge  test/subject_test.txt  and  train/subject_train.txt  to associate a subject ID for each measurement 8.reshape data to calculate the average of each variable for each activity and each subject
+3.subset data and keep only mean and standard deviation measurement refering to the colomn names 4.clean colomn names: capital leters for Mean and Std, remove special characters as ( ' - 5.associate IDs of activities by merging  test/Y_test.txt  and  train/Y_train.txt 6.read  activity_labels.txt  to associate for each activity ID an activity label 7.merge  test/subject_test.txt  and  train/subject_train.txt  to associate a subject ID for each measurement 8.reshape data to calculate the average of each variable for each activity and each subject